Flag of Fiji

-The national flag of Fiji (Fijian: kuila ni Viti) was adopted on 10 October 1970.
+The national flag of Fiji was adopted on 10 October 1970.
 The state arms have been slightly modified but the flag has remained the same as during Fiji's colonial period.
-It is a defaced cyan "Blue Ensign" (the actual Blue Ensign version of the flag is the Government ensign), with the shield from the national coat of arms.
+It is a defaced cyan "Blue Ensign" (the actual Blue Ensign version of the flag is the government ensign), with the shield from the national coat of arms.
 It has remained unchanged since Fiji was declared a republic in 1987, despite calls from some politicians for changes.

 A plan to change the flag, announced by Prime Minister Frank Bainimarama in 2013, was abandoned in August 2016.